whisthq/whist/client-applications/desktop/README.md

 Before doing this, you will need to run `yarn`, which will create the `yarn.lock` file and install all of the `node_modules`.
 If you still experience issues with starting the dev environment, you might need to run `yarn upgrade`, which will upgrade all the dependencies.
 It's a good idea to do so periodically to keep the application up-to-date.
 You can automatically clean unnecessary files with `yarn autoclean --init && yarn autoclean --force` as needed.

 If you would like to fully test the application, including the launch of the Fractal protocol, you need to run part of the build scripts, listed in the next section, to clone and make the protocol for your platform.
-Compiling the protocol requires Cmake.
-In order to make sure that your system has everything needed to compile the protocol, you should refer to the protocol repository readme.
+Compiling the protocol requires Cmake, see below for installation instructions.
+In order to make sure that your system has everything needed to compile the protocol, or if you experience issues with compiling the protocol, you should refer to the protocol repository README for instructions.

 ## Packaging for Production

-To package apps for the local platform, including fetching and compiling the latest Fractal protocol.
-This will enable you to get an executable that you can install to test your code locally.
-The installer executables will be in `desktop/release`.
-If you have already downloaded and compiled the latest Fractal protocol, you can simply run `yarn package`.
+This section explains how to package apps for the local platform, including fetching and compiling the latest Fractal protocol.
+This will NOT publish the application to production, but will instead build an installer executable locally that is identical to the one that would be published to production and which you can use to test before deploying.
+The installer executable will be in `client-applications/desktop/release`.
+If you have already downloaded and compiled the latest Fractal protocol, you can simply run `yarn package`, else see below:

 **MacOS/Linux**

-Run `./build.sh` in terminal.
+Run `./build.sh` in a terminal.
+This will delete any prior Fractal protocol folder, pull the recent master branch, and package it locally.
+You must also install Cmake; refer to the Fractal protocol repository for installation instructions.

 **Windows**

-Run `build.bat` in an x86_x64 command prompt.
-One way to get the prompt is to install [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
-In the installer, make sure to select the `Desktop developmentwith C++` workload.
+Run `build.bat` in an x86_x64 Visual Studio Developer Command Prompt.
+This will delete any prior Fractal protocol folder, pull the recent master branch, and package it locally.
+You MUST use this specific command prompt to compile the protocol; if you do not the Electron application will package anyway, but the protocol will not packaged with it.
+If you do not have this command prompt, you need to install [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) and select `Desktop Development with C++` add-on in the installer.
+You must also install [Cmake](https://cmake.org/download/).
+For more information with compiling on Windows, refer to the Fractal protocol repository.

 ## Publishing to Production